rolandtamas/PlantGuard/README.md

 # SmartGarden
 A university project for monitoring and fetching data from an autonomous gardening system.

-You can find all the files in the "development" branch
+The "development" branch contains the files which serve for the web interface that controls the system